PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 **Note 3**: Exceptions caught using the `CATCH` statement are accessible within the `CATCH` statement by referencing the variable `Exception`.

+**Note 4**: You can use the `Break([x])` function to break out of a loop (`DO` ... `WHILE`, `WHILE` ... `DO`, `FOREACH`, `FOR EACH`, and `FOR`), and the `Continue([x])` function to skip to the next iteration.
+If a value is provided to the `Break` function, the value will be considered the last value of the loop.
+If a value is provided to the `Continue` function, the value will be considered the value of the current iteration of the loop.
+The last value produced will be the value returned from the loop statement.

+**Note 5**: There is a performance penalty of using `Break` and `Continue`, compared to using conditional statements within the loop.
+Internally, `Continue` and `Break` use exceptions to exit from evaluation in the parsed syntax tree.
+The performance penalty can be as large as 100 times, and should only be used if a conditional statement is not possible, or too complex to create.

 ### Lists

 Lists of statements are created by writing a list of statements or arguments, each separated by a comma `,` character.
 Example: